hapax/hapax.github.io/assets/teaching.md

 If not, you have shrubs.
 And shrubs kill interest.
-Note that pretty much *anything* can be a shrub: a problem, a chapter, an assignment.
+Note that pretty much *anything* can be a shrub: a problem, a chapter, an assignment, a footnote.
-In fact, the shrub test can be applied rather broadly, but
+A shrub is anything which wastes someone's time.

 This makes the failure of the word problems sharper.
 No one would do the question on the mothballs or the triangle